timofeymukha/nekwmles/README.md

 ## Summary

 This repository implements WMLES capabilities for NEK5000.
-The development is done withing the KTH Framework, see https://github.com/KTH-Nek5000/KTH_Toolbox/ and may be integrated there in the future.
+The development is done within the KTH Framework, see https://github.com/KTH-Nek5000/KTH_Toolbox/ and may be integrated there in the future.